Express Scripts to cover Mylan's EpiPen, exclude rivals

 Another important drug excluded from the company's coverage this year is Neupogen, an Amgen Inc treatment used to boost infection-fighting white blood cells during chemotherapy.

-Amgen said retail use of Neupogen through the Express Scripts formulary accounted for only about 1.7 percent of U.S. Neupogen sales in 2016.

-Express Scripts listed as its "preferred alternatives" to Neupogen the biosimilars Granix and Zarxio, made by Teva Pharmaceutical Industries Ltd and Novartis AG, respectively.
+Express Scripts said its "preferred alternatives" to Neupogen were biosimilars Granix and Zarxio, made by Teva Pharmaceutical Industries Ltd and Novartis AG , respectively.
+(Reporting by Michael Erman; Editing by Matthew Lewis)

-Unlike generics of simple pills, it is not possible to manufacture exact copies of complex biotech medicines made from living cells.
-As a result, less expensive biosimilars must prove they are similar enough in safety and efficacy to be sold as alternatives.

-"Amgen feels strongly that Neupogen is competitively priced based on its clinical and economic value," Amgen said in an emailed statement.